Working with QuickBooks Desktop and other accounting systems

 Create a customer name of "LGL Constituents" or something along those lines.
 Use this customer for all of the lump sum entries you make.
 Enter each lump sum entry with the appropriate Chart of Accounts and or Class in QuickBooks.

-2. Enter transaction details into both LGL and QuickBooks (double entry)
+2. Enter transaction details into both LGL and QuickBooks Desktop (double entry)

 With this approach, you enter gift data into both LGL and QuickBooks (double entry), and you reconcile your donor management database (LGL) with your accounting system on a regular basis (most likely monthly).